Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory: Introduction

-Cosmic rays are particles with incredibly high energies that surpass what human-made accelerators can achieve \cite{harari_dark}.
-However, their arrival rate on Earth is meager, with only about one particle reaching the atmosphere per square kilometer per century with energies around or above $6 \times 10^{19}$ eV \cite{harari_dark}.
-Researchers are working hard to improve the accuracy and exposure to this tiny flux in order to unravel the mystery of these particles and their origins.
+Because of the incredibly high energies of CR's particles, they surpass the energy that human-made accelerators can achieve.
+However, their arrival rate on Earth is meager, with only about one particle reaching the atmosphere per square kilometer per century with energies around or above $6 \times 10^{19}$ eV.
+Physicists are working hard to improve the accuracy and exposure to this tiny flux in order to unravel the mystery of these particles and their origins.
 Recent experimental advancements have been significant in this pursuit.
 One important discovery is that there is a decrease in the flux of CRs above $4 \times 10^{19}$ eV compared to what was expected based on lower energy observations.
-This suppression has been confirmed by multiple studies \cite{harari_dark, hires2008, Auger2008, TA2013L1}.
-Researchers have also set upper limits on the presence of photons \cite{harari_dark, Auger2009, TA2013}, neutrinos \cite{harari_dark, Auger2012L4, Icecube2013}, and neutrons \cite{harari_dark, Auger2012} among the UHECRs.
-Evidence from the Pierre Auger Observatory suggests a shift from a lighter to a heavier composition as the energy of CRs increases beyond $\sim 3 \times 10^{18}$ eV \cite{Auger2010, Auger2013JCAP}.
+This suppression has been confirmed by multiple studies \cite{AugerPRL2020, hires2008, Auger2008, TA2013L1}.
 The observed suppression in the flux above $4 \times 10^{19}$ eV could be due to the loss of energy during propagation over vast cosmological distances, a phenomenon predicted nearly fifty years ago \cite{KGreisen1966, GZ1966}.
-However, the current data is insufficient to determine if energy losses are the sole cause.
-It is also possible that astrophysical sources are unable to accelerate protons and heavy nuclei with charge $Z$ beyond energies of a few times $Z \times 10^{18}$ eV, which could explain the observations we have so far.
+However, the current data is insufficient to determine if energy loss is the sole cause for this suppression.
+Researchers have also set upper limits on the presence of photons \cite{Auger2009, TA2013, auger_jcap05}, neutrinos \cite{Auger2012L4, Icecube2013, auger_jcap10}, and neutrons \cite{Auger2012} among the UHECRs.
+Evidence from the Pierre Auger Observatory (PAO) suggests a shift from a lighter to a heavier composition as the energy of CRs increases beyond $\sim 3 \times 10^{18}$ eV \cite{Auger2010, Auger2013JCAP, auger_prd9012, auger_prd90}.